solliancenet/CosmosDB-v3-labs/dotnet/labs/06-multi-document-transactions.md

     SELECT * FROM investors WHERE investors.company = "contosoairlines" AND investors.industry = "travel"
     ```

-    > This query will retrieve the document you have just created.
+    > This query will retrieve the item you have just created.

 1. Click the **Execute Query** button in the query tab to run the query.